-These Anti-Doping Rules are adopted and implemented in accordance with IWAS's responsibilities under the Code, and in furtherance of IWAS's continuing efforts to eradicate doping in sport.
+These Anti-Doping Bye-Laws are adopted and implemented in accordance with FISA's responsibilities under the Code, and in furtherance of FISA's continuing efforts to eradicate doping in sport.

 These Anti-Doping Rules are sport rules governing the conditions under which sport is played.
-Aimed at enforcing anti-doping rules in a global and harmonized manner, they are distinct in nature from criminal and civil laws.
+Aimed at enforcing anti-doping rules in a global and harmonised manner, they are distinct in nature from criminal and civil laws.
 They are not intended to be subject to or limited by any national requirements and legal standards applicable to criminal or civil proceedings, although they are intended to be applied in a manner which respects the principles of proportionality and human rights.
-When reviewing the facts and the law of a given case, all courts, arbitral tribunals and other adjudicating bodies should be aware of and respect the distinct nature of these Anti-Doping Rules, which implement the Code, and the fact that these rules represent the consensus of a broad spectrum of stakeholders around the world as to what is necessary to protect and ensure fair sport.
+When reviewing the facts and the law of a given case, all courts, arbitral tribunals and other adjudicating bodies should be aware of and respect the distinct nature of these Anti-Doping Bye-Laws, which implement the Code, and the fact that these rules represent the consensus of a broad spectrum of stakeholders around the world as to what is necessary to protect and ensure fair sport.

-As provided in the Code, IWAS shall be responsible for conducting all aspects of Doping Control.
-Any aspect of Doping Control or anti-doping Education may be delegated by IWAS to a Delegated Third Party, such as the International Testing Agency (ITA), however, IWAS shall require the Delegated Third Party to perform such aspects in compliance with the Code, International Standards, and these Anti-Doping Rules.
-IWAS may delegate its adjudication responsibilities and Results Management to the CAS Anti-Doping Division.
+As provided in the Code, FISA shall be responsible for conducting all aspects of Doping Control.
+Any aspect of Doping Control or anti-doping Education may be delegated by FISA to a Delegated Third Party, such as the International Testing Agency (ITA), however, FISA shall require the Delegated Third Party to perform such aspects in compliance with the Code, International Standards, and these Anti-Doping Bye-Laws.
+FISA may delegate its adjudication responsibilities and parts of Results Management to the CAS Anti-Doping Division.

-When IWAS has delegated its responsibilities to implement part or all of Doping Control to the Delegated Third Party, any reference to IWAS in these Rules should be intended as a reference to that Delegated Third Party, where applicable and within the context of the aforementioned delegation.
-IWAS shall always remain fully responsible for ensuring that any delegated aspects are performed in compliance with the Code.
+When FISA has delegated its responsibilities to implement part or all of Doping Control to the ITA or to another Delegated Third Party, any reference to FISA in these Bye-Laws should be intended as a reference to the ITA or to the other Delegated Third Party, where applicable and within the context of the aforementioned delegation.
+FISA shall always remain fully responsible for ensuring that any delegated aspects are performed in compliance with the Code.

-Italicized terms in these Anti-Doping Rules are defined terms in Appendix 1.
+Italicized terms in these Anti-Doping Bye-Laws are defined in Appendix 1.

-Unless otherwise specified, references to Articles are references to Articles of these Anti-Doping Rules.
+Unless otherwise specified, references to Articles are references to Articles of these Anti-Doping Bye-Laws.

-Fundamental Rationale for the Code and IWAS's Anti-Doping Rules
+Fundamental Rationale for the Code and FISA's Anti-Doping Rules

 Anti-doping programs are founded on the intrinsic value of sport.
-This intrinsic value is often referred to as "the spirit of sport": the ethical pursuit of human excellence through the dedicated perfection of each Athlete's natural talents.
+This intrinsic value is often referred to as "the spirit of sport": the ethical pursuit of human excellence through the dedicated perfection of each Rower's natural talents.

-Anti-doping programs seek to protect the health of Athletes and to provide the opportunity for Athletes to pursue human excellence without the Use of Prohibited Substances and Prohibited Methods.
+Anti-doping programs seek to protect the health of Rowers and to provide the opportunity for Rowers to pursue human excellence without the Use of Prohibited Substances and Prohibited Methods.